ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

     else return 2;
   else return 3;
 ```
 what we have done here is used the structure of the target labels themselves which the existing algorithm makes limited use of.
-In assembly:
+The jump table is gone -- two comparisons are always going to be better than a jump table.
+Here is the assembly produced:
 ```
 .LcZo_info:
 	movq 8(%rbp),%rax